miniesda/miniesda/README.md

 # 👨🏻‍🎓 About Me:
 Im a professional programmer with experience in developing in different languages sush as Java, Python, C# and JS.
-I have experience as a game and character designer with profficiency in Blender, 3DSMax and Unity's animations systems.<br><br>Studied:
+I have experience as a game and character designer with profficiency in Blender, 3DSMax and Unity's animations systems.
+<br><br>Worked in the robotics industry with Jderobot and investigation in Universitat de Alicante
+<br><br>Studied:
 <br>Design and Development of Videogames as Bachellors Degree
 <br>Informatic Graphics, Virtual Reality and Games as Masters Degree.